 This dynamic Photographic survey showcases Kingston as you've never seen it before!

-Do not miss you opportunity to view the 2019 OptiKA entries currently on display at G3 in Parkdale until 20 January 2020.
-This year's exhibition provides a diverse and fascinating snapshot of the area, from well-known icons to hidden treasures.
-Also, vote for your favourite photograph through the People's Choice Award to go in the running to win a $250 DFO Moorrabbin gift voucher.
-All participant's works will travel to DFO Moorabbin for a second showing of the exhibition from 30 March-13 April, 2020.
+The final leg of the OptiKA 2019 exhibition commences this month with an exhibition at DFO Moorabbin, featuring all participant entries.
+The works will be shown between Monday 30 March and Monday 13 April.
+The exhibition provides a diverse and fascinating snapshot of the area, from well-known icons to hidden treasures.
+Cast your vote for your favourite photograph through the People's Choice Award to go in the running to win a $250 DFO Moorrabbin gift voucher.

-Congratulations to all those who entered this year's Award as well as this year's well deserved prize winners, listed below.
+Congratulations to all those who entered last year's Award as well as last year's well deserved prize winners, listed below.